• Courses

 Pageview triggers

-When you create a new Google Tag Manager container, it already contains one default trigger – All Pages.
-Although you cannot see it in the list of triggers, you can find it when you try to create a new tag and click its “Triggering”.
+When creating a new Google Tag Manager container, it already contains three default triggers – All Pages, Consent Initialization – All Pages and Initialization – All Pages.
+Although you cannot see them in the list of triggers, you can find them when you try to create a new tag and click “Triggering”.

-This trigger cannot be deleted and it fires every time a Google Tag Manager container loads on a page.
-And that obviously happens on All Pages.
+These triggers cannot be deleted and fire whenever a Google Tag Manager container loads on a page.

-If you want to customize this behavior and fire a certain tag just on some pages, you need to create a new trigger.
-In GTM interface, go to Triggers > New > Trigger Configuration.
-You will see 3 types of triggers:
+If you want to customize this behavior and fire a certain tag on some pages, you must create a new trigger.
+In the GTM interface, go to Triggers > New > Trigger Configuration.
+You will see five types of page-load-related triggers:

-• DOM Ready.
-This is the 2nd stage of the page loading process.
-This trigger is activated when the page’s document object model is loaded.
+• DOM Ready: This trigger is activated when the page’s document object model is loaded.
 In other words, the browser has rendered elements on a page.

-• Window Loaded.
-This is the final stage of the page loading process.
-It means that the page is fully loaded (including with 3rd party scripts).
+• Window Loaded: This is the final stage of the page-loading process.
+The Window Loaded trigger activates when the page is fully loaded (including with 3rd party scripts).

 Which one to choose?

-• If you want to fire a tag ASAP on a page (and that tag does not rely on other website elements, their content/text/etc.), then use this trigger type.
+• If you want to fire a tag ASAP on a page (and that tag does not rely on other website elements, their content/text/etc.), use the Initialization trigger.

-• If you want to fire a tag and be sure that before that, the page has fully loaded, then use Window Loaded trigger.
+• If you want to fire a tag and ensure the page has fully loaded before that, use the Window Loaded trigger.

 Pageview trigger on a particular page